 - a capital conservation buffer, which aims to absorb losses in a situation of intense economic stress, consists of CET1; this buffer became applicable as from January 1, 2016 and increased gradually to become 2.5% as from January 1, 2019. - a buffer for global systemically important banks ("G-SIBs"), which aims to reduce the risk of failure of major institutions, also consists of CET1; this buffer became applicable as from January 1, 2016 and was 1.5% for the Group as of January 1, 2018. - a countercyclical capital buffer, which aims to ensure that banking sector capital requirements take account of the macro-financial environment in which banks operate, consists of CET1.
 The countercyclical capital buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
 As of December 31, 2019, the countercyclical capital buffer BNP Paribas is required to maintain, taking into account the various applicable rates in the countries where the relevant credit exposures are located, was 0.17%.
 As of June 30, 2020, as a result of the increase to 0.50% of the rate applicable in France as from April 2, 2020, as detailed above in the section "Government supervision and regulation of credit institutions in France", the Group's countercyclical capital buffer rate could increase to 0.25%.
-The Group's countercyclical capital buffer rate could reach 0.35% as of December 31, 2020, mainly due to the increase in the rate applicable in the United Kingdom and rate activations in Belgium and in Germany.
+The Group's countercyclical capital buffer rate applicable in the rate activations in Belgium and in Germany.
 Finally, the increase in the rate applicable in Luxembourg could bring the Group's countercyclical capital buffer rate to 0.36% on January 1, 2021.